SymfonyCasts/api-platform3/sfcasts/ignored-attributes.md

 Over in `UserApi`, to fix this, above `id`, add `writable: false`.
 Or we could use the `#[Ignore]` attribute that we saw a second ago... since we don't want this to be readable *or* writable.
-The `id` property really just helps generate the IRI... but it's not *really* part of our API.
+The `id` property helps generate the IRI... but it's not *really* part of our API.

-If we run that test now... it *passes* because it's *ignoring* new `id` field in the JSON.
-Life is *good
+If we run that test now... it *passes* because it's *ignoring* the new `id` field in the JSON.
+Life is *good*.

-Ok, while we're here, in `UserApi`, there are two other properties that, for now, I want to make read-only.
+While we're here, in `UserApi`, there are two other properties that, for now, I want to make read-only.
 Above `$dragonTreasures`, make this `writable: false`... though we *are* going to make this writable later.

-Below, do the same thing for `$flameThrowingDistance`... because this is a fake property that we're generating as a random number.
+Below, do the same for `$flameThrowingDistance`... because this is a fake property that we're generating as a random number.

 ## Using "security" to hide/show a field